Great Croatia Itineraries: How Many Days to Spend?

 With ten days to fill, you can put together the best Croatia itinerary; you can see everything above and more!
 With those extra three days, you can add in a trip to Zagreb, Croatia’s capital city.
 There are plenty of historic landmarks to explore in this colorful and quirky city.
 You can check out the local museums or, if you want something a little off-beat, visit the unique but popular Museum of Broken Relationships.
 Plus, with the local cuisine, you’re practically guaranteed to exclusively enjoy delicious meals, no matter where you’re eating.

-With two weeks in your Croatia trip itinerary, you can really see most of the country’s highlights.
-Start inland, in Zagreb, and head to the aforementioned Plitvice Lakes National Park.
+If you're wondering how long should you spend in Croatia, with two weeks in your Croatia trip itinerary, you can really see most of the country’s highlights.
+Start inland in Zagreb and head to the aforementioned Plitvice Lakes National Park.
 Spend a day in Zadar, the oldest inhabited city in Croatia and your first stop on the Dalmatian Coast.
 In Zadar, you’ll find unique art installations (like the Sea Organ), fascinating history, and stunning sunsets.
-If you like to party, take a detour to Pag Island where you’ll find clubs and beach parties that last all night.
+If you like to party, take a detour to Pag Island, where you’ll find clubs and beach parties that last all night.

 As you continue down the coast towards Split, take some time to stop at Krka National Park.
 If you were bummed to miss out on swimming at Plitvice Lakes (where it’s unfortunately not allowed), here at Krka you can dodge the summer sun for a little while by taking a dip in one of the 7 waterfalls.
 Plus you can enjoy an incredibly scenic hike on your way there.